casper-ecosystem/casper-client-rs/README.md

     casper-client keygen [FLAGS] [OPTIONS] [PATH]

 FLAGS:
-    -f               If this flag is passed, any existing output files will be overwritten.
+    -f, --force      If this flag is passed, any existing output files will be overwritten.
 Without this flag, if any output file exists, no output files will be generated and the command will fail -h, --help       Prints help information
     -V, --version    Prints version information